T. P. Wiseman

 Timothy Peter Wiseman FBA (born 3 February 1940), who usually publishes as T. P. Wiseman and is named as Peter Wiseman in other sources, is a classical scholar and professor emeritus of the University of Exeter.
 He has published numerous books and articles, primarily on the literature and the social and political history of the late Roman Republic, but also the mythography of early Rome and Roman theatre.

 Among Wiseman's students at Exeter was J. K. Rowling, about whose encounters with ancient authors he has written.
 Because of his connection with Rowling, Wiseman attracted brief pop-culture notoriety when media speculated that he was a model for the character of Albus Dumbledore in the Harry Potter series of books and movies.

 Early life and education

-Wiseman was educated at Manchester Grammar School, an all-boys private school in Manchester.
+Wiseman was educated at the Manchester Grammar School, an all-boys private school in Manchester.
 He studied Literae Humaniores (classics) at Balliol College, Oxford, graduating with a Bachelor of Arts (BA) degree.
-He stayed at Balliol to undertake a Doctor of Philosophy (DPhil) degree, which he completed in 1967 with a doctoral thesis titled "Italian senators: 139B.C.-A.D.
-14".
+He stayed at Balliol to undertake a Doctor of Philosophy (DPhil) degree, which he completed in 1967 with a doctoral thesis titled Italian Senators: 139 B.C. – A.D.
+14.